Dr. Anna Brzykcy

 Brzykcy, A. Z., Hauser, A., Kraus, B., & Peus, C. Gesund(es) Führen – Wie Führungskräfte psychische Gesundheit am Arbeitsplatz ermöglichen, fördern und erhalten.
 REACT-EU Grant, EUR 389.308,47 over three years.
 Awarded in November 2021.

 Impact Award of the University of St. Gallen 2019 granted for the data science project “Success factors for job retention of persons with mental health illnesses” (in cooperation with the Social Insurance Institution of the Canton of Zurich).

-Best Paper Award granted for the paper “No such thing as a free ride: The impact of disability labels on relationship building at work”, Annual Meeting of the German Academic Association for Business Research, Munich, Germany, September 2018
+Best Paper Award granted for the paper “No such thing as a free ride: The impact of disability labels on relationship building at work”, Annual Meeting of the German Academic Association for Business Research, Munich, Germany, September 2018.

 Episode 1: Leadership and health: Does bad leadership make people sick?
 Podcast with Prof. Harald Gündel, Medical Director of the Department of Psychosomatic Medicine and Psychotherapy at the University Clinic Ulm.
 Available via Spotify.

 Episode 2: Leadership and reintegration after a mental health crisis: What does a sustainable return to work look like?
 Podcast with Ute Schröder, an expert in workplace reintegration management and research associate at the Federal Institute for Occupational Safety and Health.
 Available via Spotify.